The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-evu725/src/short-response.md

 ### Question 6
 A **module** is a file containing code that performs specific tasks and can be imported into other files to be reused.
 The main benefit of modules is that they help organize code across multiple files or projects, making it easier to manage and reuse.

-For example, imagine a bank management system that includes features like account creation, managing accounts, deposits and withdrawls.
-Instead of putting all this code in one file, you can split it into separate modules such as handling deposits or another for withdrawls.
+For example, imagine a bank management system that includes features like account creation, managing accounts, deposits and withdraws.
+Instead of putting all this code in one file, you can split it into separate modules such as handling deposits or another for withdraws.

-Here is an exampole of a `deposit` module:
+Here is an example of a `deposit` module:
 ```js
 // deposit.js
 const deposit = (account, amount) => {